-- The Teen Titans from 1996 were half-human, half-alien sleeper agents that instead banded together to fight the aliens.
+- The 1996 Titans were half-human, half-alien sleeper agents that instead banded together to fight the aliens.
 They then stayed together, with a deaged Atom as their mentor.
 Other DCU characters would join them over the course of the series.

 - Cloud, Seraph and Harridan initally appeared as this in The Defenders; being on the run from the Secret Empire.
 Cloud would later join the Defenders.

 - Infinity, Inc. had recurring antagonists Helix; an evil geneticist had mutated them in the womb, kidnapped them at birth, and then raised them in isolation.
 When he died, they took stock of their options and decided on crime.

 - Young Justice sets this trope up at the beginning with Secret leading them on an attack to free the others imprisoned in the facility she escaped from and which Robin, Impulse and Superboy had helped her avoid recapture by.
 Then it is subverted when the metahumans they freed are never seen again even when the team teams up with nearly every metahuman teen and kid in the DCU at the time to attack Zandia.